gregjw/poke/README.md

 );
 ```

-Poke's buttons on you passing an appropriate keyword into the `type` prop.
+Poke's buttons rely on you passing an appropriate keyword into the `type` prop.
 These keywords affect how the component gets styled by default.

 `basic` - The titular Poke button